Curricula

 Credits Earned: Forensic Science with Lab, English/Creative Writing, and Applied Critical Thinking

 Format: Available in Solo Student and Group Editions, with a free Teacher’s Edition.
+The core program runs six weeks, with an Optional Part 2 for extended learning.

 Mystery 3: The Case of Hiker Heather Hensley

 In the remote forests of Alaska, a student research trip is about to take an unexpected turn.
-Heather Hensley, a quiet biology student and skilled photographer, sets out with her team to study the region’s unique plant life—but somewhere between the towering pines and the sheer cliff edges, events unfold that no one is willing to fully explain.
+Heather Hensley, a quiet biology student and skilled photographer, sets out with her team to study the region’s unique plant life, but somewhere between the towering pines and the sheer cliff edges, events unfold that no one is willing to fully explain.
 The weather is unpredictable; the terrain is treacherous, and each account from the group seems to hide as much as it reveals.

 As investigators piece together the timeline, fragments of Heather’s disappearance emerge—heated arguments, unexpected encounters in the wilderness, and the unsettling presence of a legend.
 The evidence includes carefully preserved belongings and strange tracks, with each clue pointing toward a mystery far more complex.
 The suspects are few, but the Alaskan backcountry holds secrets that won’t give themselves up easily.

-Over the course of six weeks, you will navigate the investigation in a dual-timeline format, alternating between present-day interrogations and flashback scenes.
+Over the course of six to nine weeks, you will navigate the investigation in a dual-timeline format, alternating between present-day interrogations and flashback scenes.
 You will examine forensic evidence, study wilderness tracking methods, and analyze biological samples to separate fact from fiction.
 Each clue will bring you closer to uncovering what really happened on the remote cliffside—and to writing the conclusion only you can determine.

 Each week, students will: